Progressives helped Biden pass his infrastructure bill. But they gave up their leverage.

 Critics accused progressives of holding the infrastructure bill hostage to their broader agenda.
 Now the hostage is released.
 The House’s 228-206 vote, just before 11:30pm on Friday, delinks the two bills, allowing the infrastructure bill to become law, and removing whatever leverage progressives gained by preventing its passage.
 It passed after an intense day of legislative wrangling, heavy pressure from House Speaker Nancy Pelosi (D-Calif.), and personal lobbying by Biden.

 Rep. Pramila Jayapal (D-Wash.), leader of the Congressional Progressive Caucus, told reporters that the president even called her mother, in India, after successfully pushing for Jayapal and members of her caucus to support the infrastructure bill.
 Jayapal said her mother told her that she “just kept screaming like a little girl.”
-(Jayapal didn’t offer many details but her mother seems to have been excited to hear from the president.)
+(Jayapal didn’t offer many details, but her mother seems to have been excited to hear from the president.)

 Democratic leaders had hoped on Friday to vote on and pass both bills.
 But a group of moderate Democrats announced they would oppose the Build Back Better measure because the Congressional Budget Office had not yet assessed if the bill fulfills Democrats’ promise to offset all new spending with increased revenue.